codecypher/LearnAI/code/python_cv.md

-# Python Computer Vision Code Snippets
+# Python CV Code Snippets

-Here are some useful Python code snippets for CV tasks.
+Here are some useful Python code snippets for common computer vision (CV) tasks.

 ## Show samples from each class